-In 2005, Angel Ortiz, the owner and president of ZITRO Construction Services, had been out of the construction business for three years.
-Angel was working in New Orleans as a pressman for a printing company when Hurricane Katrina hit.
+In 2005, the owner and president of ZITRO Construction Services, had been out of the construction business for three years.
+He was working in New Orleans as a pressman for a printing company when Hurricane Katrina hit.
 After the storm he returned home to help repair the break in the levee.
 “That turned into people saying, ‘Hey we need your help,’ so we started gutting houses, and I naturally got back into the industry.”
 Hurricane Gustav brought him to Baton Rouge when contractors called him to help with the recovery.
 “I ended up meeting so many good people and the business community was so strong here, I decided to stay.”
-Angel ended up working as an independent contractor for six years, and in 2011 opened ZITRO Construction Services.
+He ended up working as an independent contractor for six years, and in 2011 opened ZITRO Construction Services.

 In the wide world of commercial construction, ZITRO finds our passion in a market niche.
 Instead of going after big projects like apartment complexes or industrial plants, ZITRO likes to work with its own kind: entrepreneurs.
 When we meet an aspiring entrepreneur, whether they are getting into business or expanding, we know how they feel.
 We will lay it out on the line for an entrepreneur.
 ZITRO enjoys experiencing the entrepreneurs’ business concepts and getting to be the first one to go in to ensure that the project gets done properly so they can get started with their business.
 Some recent entrepreneur projects include CUT Fine Jewelers, two Subway franchise restaurants and Louisiana’s first Bullchicks franchise on Coursey Boulevard.